AdeebIsmail/parallel-algorithm-analysis/Report-1.md

     - Weak scaling plots for each input_type (4 plots)

 Analyze these plots and choose a subset to present and explain in your presentation.

+# Analysis

+Looking at the weak scaling for comp_large, follows an upward trend.
+This makes sense since as we increase the problem size, the amount of time we spend merging arrays will also increase.
+For communication, we can see that it increases and then drops down.
+This could be due to the fact as we increase the problem size and processor count, we spend less time communicating between processors.
+For strong scaling comp_large, we can see a decreasing trend which makes sense.
+As we increase the processor count, we spend less time merging arrays, since each processors has a smaller array size.
+For comm, we again see it increases and then drops down near the end.
+As we increase the processor count, we spend more time communicating.
+The reason for the dropoff could be because we have so many processors, each one has a small set of data which does not take long to send and recieve.
+For comm speedup strong scaling, there is a jump at the end for the different input types.
+We can see our communication is not scaling well unless it is at large input sizes.
+This makes sense with our other comm graphs since, as we can see before as comm was dropping for large processor count for strong scaling.

 ## 8. Final Report